lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 Retrieval of the Secondary Certificate is not sufficient to consider the Secondary Certificate trustworthy.
 The certification path validation algorithm as defined in section 6 of {{RFC5280}} MUST be performed for the Secondary Certificate.

 The use of the self-reference purpose can be used to provide a subject binding between the Primary and Secondary Certificates.
-However, the procedure for validating subject equivalance MUST be defined by policy.
+However, the procedure for validating subject equivalence MUST be defined by policy.
 As a result, validation of subject equivalence is out of scope of this document.

 The Secondary Certificate may also have the certDiscovery access method.
 In order to avoid cyclic loops or infinite chaining, the validator should be mindful of how many fetching attempts it allows in one validation.